Linggadjati Agreement: The negotiations

-On 3 July 1946, a new Dutch government (Cabinet-Beel) was formed, and this government established a Commission-General to set up a new political structure for the Dutch East Indies.
+On 3 July 1946, a new Dutch government led by Louis Beel was formed, and this government established a Commission-General to set up a new political structure for the Dutch East Indies.
 This four-member commission, headed by former Dutch Prime Minister Willem Schermerhorn traveled to Jakarta to negotiate with the republican delegation and arrived in Indonesia on 14 September.
 These negotiations with the Indonesian authorities began on 7 October 1946 and a ceasefire in Java and Sumatra was agreed to and signed on 14 October.
 Recognizing their still weakened position following World War II, the Netherlands was more prepared to negotiate with the republic than they were later in the Indonesian National Revolution.
 In November, the negotiations then moved to Cirebon from where it was easier to communicate with Sukarno and Hatta.

 Most of the negotiations took place at the residence of the Kwee family of Ciledug, now a museum, in the hill station of Linggadjati around 25 km south of Cirebon, although the final document was initialed in Cirebon.
 The Dutch side comprised the following: